colorfulscoop/convmodel/trainer/gpt2_lm/README.md

 ## Usage

-If you do not have tokenizer, use `train_tokenizer.py` before training model to prepare your tokenizer model.
+If you do not have any tokenizers, use `train_tokenizer.py` before training model to prepare your tokenizer model.

 ### Training